pedrovelho/infrared/hitachi/README.md

 ### Long sequence (44 bytes in 2 chunks, 28 bytes first chunk + 16 bytes second chunk)

-This sequence is trigered when pressing either the mode button or power button.
+This sequence is trigered when pressing either the mode, power, or sleep buttons.
+The second chunk is the time and date so that the remote and indoor unit synchronize during time related operations.

 ```
 PULSE 30000